Getting Schooled in Energy Conservation and Solar

 Photo Credit: Eli Akerstein, Center for ReSource Conservation

-Everybody Solar, a 501©3, believes that giving the gift of solar energy can help alleviate some of the economic burden borne by nonprofit organizations by significantly reducing electricity costs.
-By harnessing the growing power of solar energy, Everybody Solar helps nonprofits cut electricity costs so they can focus on what they do best – providing essential services to their in-need communities.
+Everybody Solar, a 501(c)3, believes that giving the gift of solar energy can help alleviate some of the economic burdens borne by nonprofit organizations by significantly reducing electricity costs while simultaneously reducing their environmental impact.
+By harnessing the growing power of solar energy, Everybody Solar helps nonprofits cut electricity costs so they can focus on what they do best – provide essential services to their communities.

-The transformative experience, at the Sciencenter and in other deserving communities that Everybody Solar supports, inspires others to help make communities more sustainable.
+The transformative experience at the Eugene Science Center inspires others to help make communities more sustainable.
 As Everybody Solar attests, everybody has a right to affordable energy and clean air.

 Bringing Solar Power and Solar Job Training Home to Rosebud Sioux Nation